Ratty virus removal guide

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-VanTom, DarkTrack, EpicSplit, Hupigon and Luminosity are some examples of other remote access trojans.
-As mentioned in the introduction, these malicious programs can be multifunctional and pose an especially serious threat to device/user safety.
-Regardless of how malware operates, the end-goal is the same - to generate revenue to the cyber criminals using it.
+VanTom, DarkTrack, EpicSplit, Hupigon and Luminosity are some examples of other RATs.
+As mentioned, these malicious programs can be multi-functional and pose an especially serious threat to device/user safety.
+Regardless of how malware operates, the purpose is identical: to generate revenue for the cyber criminal.
 Therefore, all malware infections necessitate immediate removal.

 How did Ratty infiltrate my computer?

-To avoid system infections through malware distributed via spam campaigns, it is advised not to open suspect and/or irrelevant emails, especially any attachments or links found in them.
-Additionally, it is recommended to only use official and verified download channels.
-It is just as important to activate and update products with tools/functions provided by legitimate developers.
+To avoid system infections through malware distributed via spam campaigns.
+Do not open suspect or irrelevant emails, especially those with any attachments or links found in them.
+Use official and verified download channels.
+It is also important to activate and update products with tools/functions provided by legitimate developers.
 Illegal activation ("cracking") tools and third party updaters must not be used, as they often proliferate malicious software.
-To ensure device integrity and user safety, it is paramount to have a reputable anti-virus installed.
-It must be kept up-to-date, used to run regular system scans and to remove detected threats/issues.
+To ensure device integrity and user safety, it is paramount to have reputable anti-virus software installed.
+This must be kept up to date, used to run regular system scans and to remove detected threats/issues.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Instant automatic malware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Malwarebytes is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 How to remove malware manually?